anisha0506/anisha0506.github.io/docs/PeculiarPranks.md

 We all saw the parents and the principal go into separarte room.

-I was so curious..
+I was so curious.

 I tried to overhear their converrsation.
 It went something like this...

 My mom asked "What is problem?"

-Principal replied, "Your childrens are voilating the School rules".
+Principal replied, "Your childrens are voilating the School rules."

 One of the Parent asked "Which rules?
-Please be specific..."
+Please be specific."

 The principal replied, "They are disrespecting teachers."

 "Mentally or physically?" asked another Parent.

-"Both, I would say" Said the Principal.
+"Both, I would say."
+Said the Principal.

 "Mr. Kong(My Dad), Your child has stuck a teacher to chair with honey" said Mr Mcgill.

-"I strongly refuse to believe that !!!" said My dad.
+"I strongly refuse to believe that!!!" said My dad.

 Mr. Mcgill said, "Your child already has low grade.
 Same with all of you.
-They will be taken out of this school !!!"
+They will be taken out of this school!!!"

 Everyone was silent for a moment.

+Oh no!!!
 I was horrified.
-Ohh no !!!
-Ohh no !!!
-I was going to be taken out of this school !!!
+I was going to be taken out of this school!!!

 I was as worried as a mouse with it's tail cut off.